stax76/MediaInfo.NET/README.md

 At the moment there is no shell integration, it can be achieved with my shell extension [Open with++](https://github.com/stax76/OpenWithPlusPlus)

-From my experience with my projects StaxRip and mpv.net I've learned that it takes years of hard work to make a project successful.
+From my experience with my other projects I've learned that it takes years of hard work to make a project successful.
 I'm not sure if I'm willing to do that for this project.
-It make take a very long time before I add more features if ever, it depends if I get positive feedback on the application so click on the star button and leave a comment.
+It might take a very long time before I add more features if ever, it depends if I get positive feedback on the application so click on the star button and leave a comment.

-Features under consideration:
+#### Features under consideration:

 - Shell integration, possible options are file associations via setup or script or a shell extension
 - Shortcut to navigate to the next and previous file